mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 recontacted hundreds of isolated worlds and pocket empires during and after the Long Night, and paved the way for their integration into the Imperium.
-Today they continue to survey the Imperium’s many member worlds, explore outside the Imperium to further its knowledge and maintain the communications links vital to maintaining the Imperium itself.
+Today they continue to survey the Imperium's many member worlds, explore outside the Imperium to further its knowledge and maintain the communications links vital to maintaining the Imperium itself.